MicrochainLabs/zkScope-NoirHack/README.md

 - **circuits/** — Zero-knowledge circuits written in Noir.
   - **zkScope_lib/** — Reusable components and utility circuits:
     - `contract_value_whitelist.nr`: [A circuit that verifies whether a smart account interaction targets an approved contract address and transfers value (native or ERC-20) to an approved recipient address: Done]
-    - `gas_usage.nr`: [A circuit that govern the gas usage behavior of a smart account: In progress]
+    - `gas_usage.nr`: [A circuit that governs the gas usage behavior of a smart account: In progress]
     - `utils.nr`: Helper functions for other circuits
   - `session_keys_demo`: [A main circuit leveraging zkScope_lib within a session key use case]
   - `spending_permission_note | add_spending_permission_notes`: [Main circuits: enable a smart account to define off-chain permission notes that authorize an app, trading bot, or AI agent to spend ERC-20 tokens on the user's behalf: In progress]